-The UK economy is currently experiencing a period of high inflation which is particularly impacting on the cost of electricity and gas, and is also leading to specific wage inflation pressures.
+Although UK inflation has reduced from its more recent peak, costs continue to rise and there has been significant cumulative cost pressures on consumables, utilities and staff costs.
 The nature of many of the Group's contracts with customers is such that some of the impact of inflation is passed back through the contracted revenue price which helps to mitigate the impact.
+There is a risk that some inflationary increases such as national insurance contribution increases may not be covered by tariff uplifts.